Daimler Majestic Major: Introduction

 Though the Major was announced and displayed on 20 October 1959 at the London Motor Show, the car on the show stand was a prototype and production did not get under way until November 1960.
 It was offered as a supplement alongside the slightly shorter 3.8-litre Majestic released in 1958.
 Both cars used the same chassis and bodyshell, the Major having an extended boot as well as the new engine which was lighter and much more powerful.

-The engine transformed the staid Majestic into a high performance car capable of 120 mph.
+The engine allowed the Majestic to reach 120 mph.
 Motor Sport magazine described the Major as having "sports car performance", while The Autocar stated that it appeared "almost as a sports saloon" and that it was stable directionally at high speeds and could be cornered safely very fast for such a large car.

 It was faster than a Mark X Jaguar up to 80 mph despite its 1880 kg bulk, it has been said.
 Jaguar tested the engine in a Mark X which attained 135 mph.

 External differences from the Majestic included a D motif on top of the bonnet, cast-in V symbols on the ventilation air intakes, six inches added to the length of the car which gave it a longer boot and longer bumper returns, and twin exhaust pipes.
 Front seats could be supplied as individual adjustable seats or as a bench.